 It was found in one of the Ain Sakhri caves near Bethlehem.
-The sculpture was made by carving a single rock of calcite cobble which was picked away with a stone point to create the heads, arms and leg positions of the couple.
+The sculpture was made by carving a single rock of calcite cobble, which was picked away with a stone point to create the heads, arms, and leg positions of the couple.

 The legs are drawn up and embraced the waist of the other.
-The sculpture figurine lacks fine details but is expertly sculptured to allow the imagination to visualise different interpretations depending on the viewer’s perspective.
+The sculpture figurine lacks fine details but is expertly sculptured to allow the imagination to visualize different interpretations depending on the viewer’s perspective.

 The sculpture was identified by a prehistorian in 1933 while visiting a small museum in Jerusalem.
-Enquiries led to the original discovery location within the Ain Sakhri caves, and it is from these caves that the sculpture gains its name.
+Inquiries led to the original discovery location within the Ain Sakhri caves, and it is from these caves that the sculpture gains its name.

-The person who made the sculpture came from a culture which originated when the first humans began to gather and harvest plant seeds.
+The person who made the sculpture came from a culture that originated when the first humans began to gather and harvest plant seeds.
 They were hunters and are the earliest known humans to domesticate dogs, sheep, and goats.